wp-plugins/skip-to/tags/0.1.3/readme.txt

 == Installation ==

-The quickest method for installing the importer is to install the plug in from the WordPress plugin directory.
+The quickest method for installing the importer is to install the plugin from the WordPress plugin directory.

 If you would prefer to do things manually then follow these instructions: